fsmb/ua-api/docs/submissions-v1/get-summary.md

 # Get Summary

-Gets a summary of submissions to a board.
+Get a summary of the submissions.

 ```http
 GET {baseUrl}/v1/submissions/{board}/summary